HumanoidRoster

 Digit was the first humanoid robot people paid money to use.
 While other companies were building anthropomorphic showcases, Agility built a logistics robot that happened to be bipedal — bird-like reverse-knee legs, no face, no fingers, just grippers.
 It was a design accountable to a customer, not a press release.

 The bet paid off.
 GXO Logistics contracted Digit fleets in 2024.
 Amazon ran pilots.
 Schaeffler signed on.
-Global News reported that Toyota Motor Manufacturing Canada would deploy three Digit robots at its Woodstock assembly plant after a successful pilot, making the Toyota item a notable automotive lead but still a Tier B claim until Agility or Toyota publishes primary confirmation.
+Agility Robotics now says Toyota Motor Manufacturing Canada signed a Robots-as-a-Service commercial agreement after a successful pilot and plans to deploy Digit in its facilities for manufacturing, supply-chain, and logistics support.
+Global News separately reported a Woodstock deployment, but HumanoidRoster keeps specific unit counts out of confirmed facts until a primary source supports them.
 Agility opened RoboFab in Salem, Oregon — the first U.S. factory built to produce humanoids at scale — before any of its competitors had a real production plan.
 By November 2025, Agility was citing more than 100,000 totes moved in commercial deployment.
+In December 2025, Agility also announced a Mercado Libre commercial agreement beginning in Texas, with possible later Latin America expansion.
+HumanoidRoster treats that as a named-customer signal, not as evidence for unit count, throughput, autonomy rate, uptime, or full regional rollout.

 The Reality Score for Digit rewards what Digit lacks: spectacle.
 There is no parkour video, no kitchen demo, no general-intelligence claim.
 There is a robot, in a warehouse, moving totes.
 That is what the score is meant to reward.